 Katrien Steenmans is currently a postdoc on the Circular Supply Chains (CirCus) project at the Centre for Private Governance in the Faculty of Law, University of Copenhagen (Denmark).
 Her research expertise focuses on investigating different law and policy tools to promote circular economies.
 Katrien is currently investigating circular public procurement, extended producer responsibility, and circular product labels.
 This builds on her previous research within waste law, which has focused on the role of regulations and policies in enabling industrial symbiosis, the implications of different property rights in waste, and how blockchain technology can be used to underpin and support waste regulations and policies.
 Katrien was previously an Assistant Professor at Coventry University (UK) and a postdoctoral research fellow at King’s College London (UK), as well as having worked for the Urban Land Institute, University College London, and EDF Trading.

-Lecture for the students:
+- Lecture for the students:

 Title: Circular Economy in the Public Sector

-26th of November, Wednesday, room.
-No 2, 11.30-13.00
+26th of November, Wednesday, auditorium no. 2, 11.30-13.00

-Meeting with the Faculty staff:
+- Meeting with the Faculty staff:

-Circular Supply Chains – identifying and allocating legal risks (CirCus).
+Title: Circular Supply Chains – identifying and allocating legal risks (CirCus).

 The project of the Centre for Private Governance, University of Copenhagen